thumbe12856/GPU-development-environment-setting/README.md

   - [deep_q_rl](https://github.com/spragunr/deep_q_rl)
   - [Q-Optimality-Tightening](https://github.com/ShibiHe/Q-Optimality-Tightening)

 Because Theano now only supports to cuDNN with version 5.1.
-And the project deep_q_rl (https://github.com/spragunr/deep_q_rl) need gpuarray at least version 7.0, for now, can not install gpuarray from github.
+And the project deep_q_rl (https://github.com/spragunr/deep_q_rl) need gpuarray with version 7.0 or newer, for now, can not install gpuarray from github.
 Please make sure the version of Theano is compatible with the one of Lasagne.

+# Install
+First, install cuda and cuDNN.
+Secondly, install Theano and gpuarray.

+# Run
+Finally, testing with Deep Learning projects.